Ask at the Circulation Desk.

 Portal to Texas History database of photos, maps, newspaper articles, journal articles and more on Texas History.
 Worth a quick search on your topic. **If you are fortunate enough to have a topic or person that was influential in the years 1910s-1920s, the website is digitizing El Paso newspapers from that time period, hopefully onward.

-Databases of journal, magazine and newspaper articles Search entries in the Database Collections (Ebsco, Proquest, Gale, SIRS) Very important that you know how to search these for other classes as well!
-For this class in particular, you need to search the El Paso Times --learn how to search from home -- from recent years (and then search the older articles by going to the Border Heritage Center at the Main Library downtown).
+Databases of journal, magazine and newspaper articles Search entries in the Database Collections (Ebsco, Proquest, Gale, SIRS) Very important that you know how to search these for other classes as well! *****For this class in particular, you need to search the El Paso Times, access it from the newspapers database page. --learn how to search from home -- from recent years (and then search the older articles by going to the Border Heritage Center at the Main Library downtown).*****

-There are for fee sites that I have not used but it may be worth your time.
-Newspaper Archive http://newspaperarchive.com/ has a 3 day trial and a month trial.
-If you are successful using this, please let me know!
-Also there is https://www.newspapers.com which says they have a free 7 day trial.
-Again I haven't tried either of these for pay sites yet.
+There is a for fee site that I have used: https://www.newspapers.com which has a free 7 day trial.
+The newspaper is largely the El Paso Herald Post for many decades of the 20th century, so it is a great keyword search of the newspaper.
 There is a way to use them to at least get the dates/pages of the newspapers and then go to the microfilm at the El Paso Public Library downtown. to do this do a google search with your person's name and also this phrase: site:newspaperarchive.com or site:newspapers.com

 Other historical collections of El Paso newpapers: